ltskinner/machine-learning/books/representation_learning_PnE/CHAPTER_2.md

 - 1. Constructing complex relational features, transforming the relational representation into a propositional single-table format
 - 2. Applying a propositional learner on the transformed single-table representation

-Basically, construct a bunch of complex feature relations, *then* bring forward variety of queries q1, ..., 1n, and complete the table to True or False values
+Basically, construct a bunch of complex feature relations, *then* bring forward variety of queries q1, ..., qn, and complete the table to True or False values

 Note: the propositoinal representations (a single table format) impose the constraint that: each training example is represented by a single fixed-length tuple; the transformation into propositoinal representation can be done with many ML or data mining tasks in mind (such as classification, association discovery, clustering, etc)